(Inspired by one of my regular haunts: the ‘My Morning Routine’ blog)

 Do you use an alarm to wake you up in the morning, and if so do you ever hit the snooze button?

 Yes, and yes.
 I have 3 alarms on my phone starting 04:31.
 I almost always snooze the third alarm (04:44) – usually once, often up to 4 times.

 I have set up my alarms at irregular – non multiples of 5 – times.
 The snooze is 9 mins.
 The idea behind it is to make my head work if I want to calculate, barely awake, when will the snooze go off.
 After working it out for two snoozes, the head kicks itself – it’s easier waking up than doing that sum again.

 How soon after waking up do you have breakfast, and what do you typically have?

 Breakfast is usually quite late or skipped.
 Most days I have a very light breakfast after morning walk with the dog – around 11:00.
 Some days I’ll even skip even that.

-When I do have breakfast, it’s an italian flatbread with hummus spread on it, topped off with whatever vegetable dish (Indian) that’s in the fridge.
-My favourite toppings are bhindi (okra dish), aloo beans (french beans with potato), and gobhi (cauliflower dish).
+When I do have breakfast, it’s an Italian flatbread with hummus spread on it, topped off with whatever vegetable dish (Indian) that’s in the fridge.
+My favourite toppings are bhindi (okra dish), aloo beans (french beans with potato), and gobi (cauliflower dish).
 I have a side of either a glass of milk or tea.
 Both have a small chocolate brioche on the side.